Carla Howell: Early life and education

-Howell is the daughter of Carla (Winsor) Howell and Charles Howell, the third of their five children.
-She is a great-granddaughter of William Eustis Russell, a former Governor of the Commonwealth of Massachusetts.
-Her father worked as a business executive and her mother engaged in volunteer work in the community.
-As a result of her father's work, the family moved from Massachusetts, and Howell attended high school in Detroit and Pittsburgh, graduating from Fox Chapel High School in Pittsburgh at age 16.
+Howell is the daughter of Carla and Charles Howell, the third of their five children.
+She is a great-granddaughter of William Eustis Russell, a former governor of Massachusetts.
+Her father worked as a business executive, and her mother engaged in volunteer work in the community.
+As a result of her father's work, the family left Massachusetts.
+She attended high school in Detroit and Pittsburgh, graduating from Fox Chapel High School in Pittsburgh at age 16.

-Howell attended Bethany College in West Virginia for mathematics and computer science, and after graduating, became a systems engineer at Westinghouse Electric.
-In 1981, she began work at Computervision and became the head of an engineering division in 1984.
+She attended Bethany College in West Virginia for mathematics and computer science, and after graduating, became a systems engineer at Westinghouse Electric.
+She began work at Computervision in 1981 and became the head of an engineering division in 1984.
 After a decade of engineering work, she then became a consultant in the Boston area for the high-tech and health care industry.

-Howell earned her MBA from Babson College in Wellesley, Massachusetts in 1986.
+She earned her MBA from Babson College in Wellesley, Massachusetts in 1986.

 Political career

-In 1994, Howell joined the Libertarian Party of Massachusetts and she was elected chair of the state party in 1997.
-In 1998, she ran for Massachusetts State Auditor on the Libertarian Party ticket, and was endorsed by the Boston Herald.
+Howell joined the Libertarian Party of Massachusetts in 1994 and was elected chair of the state party three years later.
+She ran for Massachusetts State Auditor on the Libertarian Party ticket in 1998, and was endorsed by the Boston Herald.
 She received 102,198 votes, 5.3 percent of the total, which according to the Associated Press, "guarantee[d] the party's official status."

-In 2000, Howell was the Libertarian candidate for U.S. Senate in Massachusetts against Edward M. Kennedy.
-She ran with a "Small government is beautiful" campaign slogan, and by October, had raised almost $700,000, while the Republican candidate had raised about $20,000.
-She placed third, with more than 308,000 votes, which was 12 percent of the total and one percent behind the Republican candidate.
-In 2001, while reporting on the Massachusetts Libertarian Party convention, Rick Klein of the Boston Globe wrote the 2000 election "made Howell the state party's standard-bearer - and something of a hero to Bay State Libertarians" and reported she received standing ovations before and after her speech to the attendees.
+She was the Libertarian candidate for 2000 United States Senate election in Massachusetts against Democrat incumbent Edward M. Kennedy and Republican Jack Robinson III.
+Her campaign slogan was "small government is beautiful".
+She had raised almost $700,000 by October, while Robinson had raised about $20,000.
+She placed third, with more than 308,000 votes, which was 12 percent of the total, just one percent behind Robinson.
+While reporting on the Massachusetts Libertarian Party convention in 2001, Rick Klein of the Boston Globe wrote that the 2000 election "made Howell the state party's standard-bearer - and something of a hero to Bay State Libertarians", reporting that she received standing ovations before and after her speech to the attendees.

-In 2002, Howell was the Libertarian candidate for Massachusetts Governor.
+She was the Libertarian candidate in the 2002 Massachusetts gubernatorial election.
 At the time of her campaign, she was the chair of the Committee For Small Government.
 Her campaign platform included a plan to reduce the state budget by half, support for gun rights, and a repeal of the state income tax.
-She was excluded along with other minor candidates from a gubernatorial candidate debate, and their requests for an injunction were denied.
-She received 23,044 votes, more than 1 percent of the total.
+She and other minor candidates were not included in a gubernatorial candidate debate, and their requests for an injunction were denied.
+She received 23,044 votes, just over one percent of the total.

-By 2012, Howell was the executive director of the U.S. Libertarian Party.
-In 2016, she worked as the political director for the national party.
+She was the executive director of the Libertarian Party of the United States during the 2012 election.
+She worked as its political director in 2016.
 She was a staff member in the Libertarian National Committee from December 2011 until June 2017.